nilsmehlhorn/blog/src/pages/posts/refactoring-and-implementation/index.md

 tags: ["architecture", "oop"]
 keywords: ["coupling", "interface", "refactoring", "typescript"]
 ---
-I saw this inspiring [music video](https://www.youtube.com/watch?v=-SqySU-qJQc) and it gave me the idea for a little exercise: refactoring and implementation.

 ![puddle-piano](puddle-piano.gif)

+I saw this inspiring [music video](https://www.youtube.com/watch?v=-SqySU-qJQc) and it gave me the idea for a little exercise.
-I often struggle between getting things done and finding the *perfect abstraction*.
+I often struggle between getting things done and finding the _perfect abstraction_.
 Some code is already written and now you need to add a certain functionality coming in from a different point of view.
 Parts of your code shall do things you didn't envision them to be doing when you first designed them.
 Do you squeeze that new functionality somewhere between the existing lines?
 Will you really refactor it afterwards?
 Can you even effectively